 We should think of a television as a high-bandwidth, high resolution stream of data feeding the watcher.

-And what will children do with this data?
-The same thing they do with any other data.
+do with any other data.
 They will analyze it, identify patterns, and adjust their understanding of the world accordingly.

 If a kid manages to develop the image/concept for "normal teeth" just by looking at her parent's teeth, I am sure that if she watches commercial children's television on a regular basis she will have new patterns settling into her brain, affecting how she sees the world,and what she wants from it.
 Do you really want to let that sort of stuff get into your child's brain?

-Parents get to decide this - that's your responsibility as a parent.
+Parents get to decide this - that's your

 And so I plead with parents around the world: turn off your televisions!
 Just leave them off.
 All day long and into the night.
 Instead, read books (not on an iPad).
 Sing songs.
 Play games together.
 Board games, card games, not Angry Birds...be in the real world with your children, not in cyberspace.